SimonCropp/Argon/docs/Serializer/DeserializeCustomCreationConverter.md

 # Deserialize with CustomCreationConverter

-This sample creates a class that inherits from `Argon.Converters.CustomCreationConverter` that instantiates Employee instances for the Person type.
+This sample creates a class that inherits from `Argon.CustomCreationConverter` that instantiates Employee instances for the Person type.

 <!-- snippet: DeserializeCustomCreationConverterTypes -->